Arizona State Sun Devils football: Darryl Rogers era (1980–1984)

 Darryl Rogers replaced Kush and led the Sun Devils to a 37–18–1 record in five seasons.
 The best season of the Rogers era came in 1982, a 10–2 campaign that resulted in a Fiesta Bowl win and a No. 6 ranking in the final AP and Coaches' polls.
 Rogers accepted an offer to serve as head coach of the NFL's Detroit Lions and left ASU after the 1984 season.

 John Cooper era (1985–1987)

-John Cooper left his post as Tulsa head coach and became the head coach at Arizona State in 1985 where his teams played in three consecutive bowl games, including the 1987 Rose Bowl, during his three-year tenure.
+John Cooper left his post as Tulsa head coach and became the head coach at Arizona State in 1985.
+His teams played in three consecutive bowl games, including the 1987 Rose Bowl.
 Notably, he was just 0–2–1 against arch-rival Arizona.
 He accepted the job as head coach at Ohio State on December 31, 1987.
 The 1986 team won the school's first Pacific-10 Championship and went on to defeat the Michigan Wolverines in the 1987 Rose Bowl.